-Governors are supporting the Assistant Secretary's “ALL-IN” Foster Adoption Challenge in the following ways:
+Governors are supporting the All-In Foster Adoption Challenge in the following ways:

-- Directing efforts toward their State's portion of the 125,000 youth across the nation waiting for permanency
+- Directing efforts toward their state's portion of the 122,000 youth across the nation waiting for permanency

 - Working with courts to expedite the adoptions of children and youth who are already placed in their preadoptive home